 - Add on top of that a poorly executed and dated French country theme, complete with curtains over open shelving and fake ivy on the light fixtures and tacked to the walls. 😱

 Oh, and check out that faux cobblestone and wrought iron gate entry!

 Where oh where to start?
 Our mission was to make over this kitchen to fit seamlessly with the overall style of the house – classic, traditional, vintage-inspired, and full of warmth, charm and patina.
 We kept the floors… we loved the brick and we knew slate was user friendly, especially with lots of traffic and a pool.

-The BIG game changer was taking out the walls separating the kitchen and den.
-In order to do that, we had to put in a support header beam which took a big chunk of the budget but it was a must!
+The big game changer was taking out the walls separating the kitchen and den.
+In order to do that, we had to put in a support header beam which took a big chunk of the budget but it was a must-do.

 In our new cabinet layout we switched the placement of the refrigerator and the range.
 We went with classic cabinet doors with extra molding.
 Not the current shaker style favorite, but we went with what we liked and what fit better in this home and this traditional style.